-Accountancy is an integral part of your business as it allow the analysis of financial and economic events of your company.
+Accountancy is an integral part of your business as it allows the analysis of financial and economic events of your company.

 Business Accountancy Overview